Diabetes diet - gestational

 PROTEIN (MEAT, FISH, DRY BEANS, EGGS, AND NUTS)

-Eat 2 - 3 servings a day.
+Eat 2 to 3 servings a day.
 One serving equals:

 - 1/2 cup cooked beans